 Directors' remuneration are disclosed on a named basis in bands of \$\$250,000 along with the mix of the fixed and variable components, in the interest of the Company to maintain confidentiality of its remuneration policies.
-Mr Henry Ngo is the Managing Director (CEO equivalent) and his remuneration is disclosed above.
+Mr Henry Ngo is the Executive Chairman and his remuneration is disclosed above.
 Mr Ngo does not receive any additional Directors' fees.